 Ingredients

-- 4 medium size turkey legs (approx 2–3 lbs total)
+- 4 medium-size turkey legs (approximately 2-3 pounds total)

 Instructions

-- Add turkey legs to the bottom of the slow cooker.
-If using ghee, add evenly on top of each leg.
+- Add the prepared turkey legs to the bottom of the slow cooker.

 - Cook HIGH 3-4 hours or LOW 6-8.

 - Pour water into the bottom of the pressure cooker.
-Add turkey legs on top.
+Add the prepared turkey legs on top.

 - Close lid and seal valve.
 Set high pressure and cook for 25 minutes (make sure internal temperature for the turkey is 165° Fahrenheit).
 Natural release 10 minutes then quick release remaining pressure.

-Optional but recommended step for both slow cooker & electric pressure cooker: Use tongs (the turkey legs will be hot) and remove them from the appliance.
+Optional but recommended step for both slow cooker & Instant Pot: Use tongs (the turkey legs will be hot) and remove them from the appliance.
 Place the turkey legs on a baking sheet and BROIL them in the oven for approximately 3-5 minutes to crisp the skin.

 This post contains affiliate links.
 That means if you click on one of the product links, I might receive compensation.
 For more about my disclosure policy see here: https://fitslowcookerqueen.com/about/disclosure-policy/.